EmanuelGustafzon/EmanuelGustafzon/README.md

 ### Hi there 👋 I'm Emanuel

-### I love the feeling of opening a blanc page in visual studio and build a feature from idea to reality.
-I love the process of working on a solution I have not encountered before and do not have all the knowledge for.
-I enjoy the process of researching, brainstorming and diving deeper to be able to solve that problem.
+### I love the feeling of opening a blank page in Visual Studio and building a feature from idea to reality.
+I enjoy the process of working on solutions I haven't encountered before, where I don't possess all the necessary knowledge.
+Researching, brainstorming, and delving deeper to solve problems is where I find my stride.

-I learn and develop my skills everyday and I am capable of building solutions from idea to deployment.
-I enjoy writing logic and can work fullstack both frontend and backend.
+Every day, I strive to learn and develop my skills further, and I'm capable of crafting solutions from concept to deployment.
+I particularly enjoy writing logic and can seamlessly transition between frontend and backend development.

-My main focus has been TypeScript so I feel comfortable with the language.
-I recently discovered that I also enjoy C# with entity framework and Azure as cloud provider.
+My primary focus has been TypeScript, a language I feel very comfortable with.
+Recently, I've discovered a newfound passion for C# with Entity Framework and Azure as my cloud provider.

-I studied at Code Institue during 2022 and have just kept on coding since.
+I studied at Code Institute in 2022 and have been coding continuously ever since.

-currently looking for a job as a devloper so feel free to contact me at: emanuel.gustafzon@gmail.com
+I'm currently seeking job opportunities as a developer, so please feel free to contact me at emanuel.gustafzon@gmail.com.

 <!--
 **EmanuelGustafzon/EmanuelGustafzon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.